-Much like a puzzle, there are many individual pieces to the development of an addiction, each of which contribute to an individual’s becoming an alcoholic or drug addict.
+Much like a puzzle, there are many individual pieces to the development of an addiction, each of which contribute to an individual becoming addicted to drugs or alcohol.
 These individual pieces come together as a confluence of factors that can be biological or genetic, environmental, social, or developmental.
 As such, people from all walks of life can become addicted to dangerous, mind-altering substances.
 Unfortunately, rates of addiction have continued to grow because of the misconception that acknowledging the risks involved with substance abuse will allow a person to prevent the development of addiction and, instead, remain in control of his or her substance abuse.

 Over time, substance abuse gives way to actual addiction.
 While it develops as a result of behaviors, addiction has widely believed to be a disease, which is what most evidence has confirmed.
 However, despite the prevalence of clinical, evidence-based addiction treatment programs, there are millions and millions of people who use twelve-step programs like Alcoholics Anonymous and Narcotics Anonymous to overcome both the mental and physical aspects of chemical dependency.